 sudo apt install build-essential yasm pkg-config libwxgtk3.0-gtk3-dev libfuse-dev git libpcsclite-dev -y

-Clone and Compile VeraCrypt
+Clone and Build VeraCrypt

 git clone --depth 1 https://github.com/veracrypt/VeraCrypt.git ~/VeraCrypt

-Then navigate to the source directory and compile the application:
+Navigate to the source directory and compile the application:

 cd ~/VeraCrypt/src